johnfraserss/ICS3C/Assignments/05 - Strings/README.md

 -------
 Strings are a variable type that can take in almost anything as an option.
 You have been using them in your code all over the place - mainly when you print out information to the console.

 Now, we are going to bring in information and play around with the text that is given.
 One of the **important** things to note about strings is that they are a list characters.
-We are going to use that to our advangtage as we go step by step through building a program that will read in and analyze a bunch of text given by the user.
+We are going to use that to our advantage as we go step by step through building a program that will read in and analyze a bunch of text given by the user.

 ```python